MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 To learn more about the Go To Definition feature, see [AL Code Navigation](devenv-al-code-navigation.md).

 ## Break on Errors
-You can specify if the debugger breaks on the next error by using the `breakOnError` property.
+Specify if the debugger breaks on the next error by using the `breakOnError` property.
 If the debugger is set to break on errors, then it breaks execution both on errors that are handled in code and on unhandled errors.
 See the following video illustration:

 ![Debugger](media/DebuggingAL.gif)